 5. Jason Todd

 Cyclops started to see Mutants as the superior race.
 As such, he formed a Black Ops squad of mutants designed to carry out deeds that the regular X-Men couldn’t.
-Worse yet, he ousted his mentor, Xavier from the X-Men and merged with the Phoenix Force.
-Once merged, he murdered Xavier, was arrested, escaped from prison, and took an “any means necessary” approach to ensuring mutant survival all over the world.
+Worse yet, he ousted his mentor, Xavier, from the X-Men and merged with the Phoenix Force.
+Once merged, he murdered Xavier, was arrested, escaped from prison, and took an “any means necessary” approach to ensuring mutant survival worldwide.

 3. Bucky Barnes

-While most thought the once hero was dead, he was found and programmed to become the perfect Soviet Assassin.
-As their assassin, The Winter Soldier, he spent the better part of a half–century killing when called upon.
+While most thought the once-hero was dead, he was found and programmed to become the perfect Soviet Assassin.
+As their assassin, The Winter Soldier, he spent half a half

 1. Hal Jordan